spencerharmann/Phiddipus/README.md

 # 🕷️Phidippus
-Phidippus is an asynchronous web vulnerability scanner written in python -- like a homemade version of Nikto.
+Phidippus is an asynchronous web vulnerability scanner written in python.
 It exposes common web vulnerabilities such as SQL injections, Cross-Site Scripting (XSS), security misconfigurations, sensitive file paths, and more.
 It also gathers information about the target like server banners and headers that can be useful in the reconnaissance stage of penetration testing, and relates them to CVE reports using the NIST CVE API. **Do not use Phidippus on sources you don't have permission to use it on.**

 ## 🛠️Setup and Dependencies
 First, download Phidippus with the following command:
-  -  pip install Phidippus
+  -  pip install phidippus

 Phidippus uses the httpx and beautifulsoup4 libraries.